dela1000/bears/README.md

 2. After that, run `npm i` in the root folder.
 This will install both sets of dependecies for the server and for the ReactJS application, will create a SQL database, will run a NodeJS server which hosts the API, and will run the React app on the browser.

 The installation process might take a few minutes.
+It will be ready when the browser opens the page and it reads:
+### `You can now view bearsightingsapp in the browser.`

-When it completes a new tab will open on the browser at `http://localhost:3000/` to use the app.
+A new tab on Chrome will open on the browser at `http://localhost:3000/` to use the React app.

 ## Relevant files: